 James A. Gagliano

-James serves as a law enforcement analyst and policing methodology subject matter expert for CNN, where he provides on-air analyses of complex law enforcement and counterterror matters.
-An adjunct assistant professor and doctoral candidate at St. John’s University, he is a sought-after speaker on criminal justice, homeland security and organizational leadership matters, and delivers keynote addresses for corporate clients and in academic settings.
+Elected on March 16, 2021, Mr. Gagliano was installed as the Village’s 29th mayor, after serving one term as a Village trustee.
+His professional pursuits include serving as a law enforcement analyst and policing methodology subject matter expert in the media, where he provides on-air analyses of complex law enforcement and counterterror matters.
+An adjunct assistant professor and doctoral candidate at St. John’s University in Queens, New York, he is a sought-after speaker on criminal justice, homeland security, police use of force, and organizational leadership matters, and delivers keynote addresses for corporate clients and in academic settings.

-James and his wife, Tiffany, Dean of the School of Business at Mount Saint Mary College in Newburgh, have five children between them and reside in Lower Village, where their youngest, Avery, attends C-O-H Elementary School and participates in local sports, music, and drama activities.
-You may run into them on the sidewalks of Hudson Street, where they frequently walk their sweet, rescued pit bull, Jaxon.
+James and his wife, Tiffany, Dean of the School of Business at Mount Saint Mary College in Newburgh, have five children between them – all products of the Cornwall Central School District -- and reside in the Lower Village.
+You may run into them on the sidewalks of Hudson or Main Streets, where they frequently walk their sweet, rescued pit bull, Jaxon.

 After his childhood on Long Island, college at SUNY Albany (B.A., ’91), and ten years in New York City, Bill Braine chose Cornwall-on-Hudson to raise a family.
 Bill is a Director at Mastercard, which he joined in 2007, where he works on enterprise business pitches and solutions to promote small businesses and local commerce.
 Before that, Bill spent 12 years in marketing at Sotheby’s auction house.
 He is the former Chair of the Town of Cornwall Economic Development Advisory Committee and one of the architects of the Main Street revitalization plan, Cornwall Rising.
 He is also a former co-host of the Cornwall New Year’s Eve ball drop and former Running columnist for the Times Herald-Record, author of the rural suspense novel Bone Hollow, and a volunteer with the Food Bank of the Hudson Valley, Habitat for Humanity Newburgh, Riverkeeper, the Cornwall July 4 Committee, and the Hudson River Sloop Clearwater.
 Bill is also a founding member of the Cornwall Community Co-Op, which gave rise to the Farmer’s Market.
 Just prior to his election to the Village Board, Bill was a Trustee of the Hudson Highlands Nature Museum for two years.